Resident despairs over former Whangārei mayor’s earthmoving activities

 Watts claimed his house had also recently shown signs of subsidence that he believes is due to earthworks Semenoff did on his housing development one Saturday about three weeks ago.

-He claimed a highly unstable bank near the corner of his property had been dug into but Semenoff disputed the distance, saying the earthworks were on a hill slope further away.

-Watts believed the bank was now at higher risk because of the work and the alleged removal of some drainage mechanisms that council had insisted be installed.
+Watts believed the work Semenoff did further destabilised a bank he’d earlier dug into and that he also allegedly removed some drainage mechanisms that council had insisted he install after the slip near number 11.

-Semenoff claimed he hadn’t interfered with any drainage relating to number 11.
-Plastic sheeting to which Watts had referred, washed out “way back during Cyclone Gabrielle”, Semenoff said.
+Semenoff claimed he hadn’t interfered with the drainage.
+Plastic sheeting to which Watts had specifically referred, washed out “way back during Cyclone Gabrielle”, Semenoff said.

 He’d cleared out a “filthy” sediment drain beneath that slope - as he was regularly required by council to do, he said.